tonyzhang95/tonyzhang95.github.io/_posts/2019-06-22-About-My-Site.md

 Todos:
   * Create docs for my project: text classifier.
   * Link zibozhang.me to this page.
-  * Add comment section to this blog.
+  * Add Disquz comment section to this site.
+  * Add google analytics tracking for this site.

 Completed:
   * ~~Research basics of Github Pages and Jekyll.~~